yuanxun-yx/SplitCAD/README.md

 However, it’s a proprietary, cloud-only platform.
 You can’t download or self-host your models, nor access the source in an open format.
 SplitCAD aims to offer the same structured clarity and Git-native workflows — but with local control, offline editing, and fully open source.

+## 🔧 The Backend Gap: Open vs. Industrial Kernels

+Everything above focuses on the **front-end**.
+But CAD ultimately depends on the geometry kernel — the engine that computes BREP, intersections, booleans, and parametric updates.

+Open-source options like Open Cascade exist, but still fall short of industrial-grade engines like Parasolid or ACIS in robustness, precision, and performance.

+This backend limitation constrains how far even the best front-end design can go.

 ## 🧠 Lessons from Compiler History

 Like compilers before GCC or LLVM, CAD tools have long been opaque, closed, and expensive.
 Once compilers became open and standardized, the ecosystem flourished — from static analysis to AI tooling.